Drop That Fruit Fly Swatter!

 This will prevent any adults from getting in and laying eggs.
 They now should be drawn to the the apple cider vinegar.
 Installing a layer of peat moss or coco coir on top is important because it is dense unlike shreds of paper or cardboard.
 It will also prevent the buried food from leaking any smells out into the room.

 3. Add Diatomaceous Earth (DE) to the very top of the bedding.
 Just sprinkle it in all over the top bedding.
-This will get on the flies and rip them to pieces and dehydrate them.
+This will get on the flies scratch them, open their pores, and dehydrate them.
 At least any that hatch or get back into the bin.

 DE is not a must if you don't have access to it.
 This is perfectly safe for humans and worms.
-If you've never heard of Diatomaceous Earth then you will absolutely be amazed as there is literally over 100 uses for this earthly substance.
+If you've never heard of Diatomaceous Earth then you will absolutely be amazed as there is literally over 1,000 uses for this earthy substance.

 4. If you have an insane amount of fruit flies then use the vacuum wand and suck them up when you can catch them off guard.
 You have to be quick! but you'll find out that the apple cider vinegar is one of the best liquids to use to get rid of fruit flies (in my opinion).